publiccodenet/process-code/_phases/05-RFP-writing.md

 * Integrate standard language and legal clauses.

-## Common challenges
+## Common challenge

+### Culture of Caution

-* Cities and their procurement teams often assume that procurement law is inflexible, and re-use existing templates for RFPs to “play it safe.”
+Cities and their procurement teams often assume that procurement law is inflexible, and re-use existing templates for RFPs to “play it safe.”
 These can unnecessarily constrain and influence the project definition and the resulting product.
 Start from a good description of the problem and an effective development process, then add in only the legal and procedural details that are necessary.

+### Writing in legalese

-* People often write RFPs in “legalese,” assuming that it appears more formal or legitimate.
+People often write RFPs in “legalese,” assuming that it appears more formal or legitimate.
 However, writing in a confusing way will only hinder the contracting and development process.
 It creates a high barrier to participation for small vendors who do not have bid sourcing or legal support.
 Describe the needs and criteria in clear, plain language.

+### Narrow and over-specified scope

-* RFPs often over-specify criteria and requirements, or they jump to describing _products_rather than _problems_.
+RFPs often over-specify criteria and requirements, or they jump to describing _products_ rather than _problems_.
 This forecloses the possibility of receiving bids that are innovative or exceed expectations.
 Narrow scoping also reduces the number of eligible vendors, which can leave you choosing between a small number of bad options.
 Don’t over specify the end product up front.
 Focus on the problem to solve and find the right vendor – then you can develop a solution.

 ## Checklist